jasonmelgoza/mavericks/src/pages/index.md

 ---
 title: Jason Melgoza
-description: Product designer at SecureDocs Inc. interface tinkerer, icon illustrator, and defender of the universe.
+intro: Product designer at SecureDocs Inc. interface tinkerer, icon illustrator, and defender of the universe.
 ---

 {% block className="header-block" as="header" %}